-A. Once a consistent good sound is located, "X" the loop over the area slowly to pinpoint the exact-center.
-With Classic® II and Classic® III models squeeze and hold the G.E.B./DISC toggle (located on the handle) or press it forward to lock and "X" the area slowly to pinpoint the exact center.
+A. Once a consistent good sound is located, to pinpoint the exact center, squeeze and hold the G.E.B./DISC toggle (located on the handle) or press it forward to lock and "X" the area slowly to pinpoint the exact center.
 The detector will beep as the physical center of the loop passes the center of the target.
 Listen for the loudest beep as you sweep the loop over the area, then stop and sweep in the other direction listening for the loudest beep.
 Where the two loudest beeps intersect is the center of the target.
 Return the G.E.B./DISC toggle to the center G.E.B./DISC position before continuing to search.